 Want to know more?
 Check out LGBT Alphabet Soup

-- Essay "In memory of Larry King," a teen murdered February 12, 2008 for being gay.
+- Essay by Dr. Nancy Brown: "In Memory of Larry King," a teen murdered February 12, 2008 for being gay.

 - Resources for Lesbian, Gay, Bisexual, Transgender, Queer and Questioning Youth

 Below are links PAMF accessed when researching this topic.
 PAMF does not sponsor or endorse any of these sites, nor does PAMF guarantee the accuracy of the information contained on them.